sdd/kiddo/AVAILABLE_CI_BENCHMARK_OPTIONS.md

       - src/kd_tree/leaf_strategies/**

   - command: /benchmark
-    reason: Changes under `src/` or to `Cargo.toml` can affect core runtime performance.
+    reason: Changes under `src/` or to `Cargo.toml` can affect core runtime performance and should use the basic benchmark suite.
     match_any:
       - src/**
       - Cargo.toml